KleberVales/oracle-certified-professional-java-SE-21-developer/README.md

 ## 📚 Content

-- Resumos
+- Summaries
-- Exemplos de código
+- Code examples
-- Explicações detalhadas dos principais tópicos da prova
+- Detailed explanations of the main topics of the exam

 ## 📂 Tópicos Disponíveis